dagmara1223/end-to-end-data-ml-project/README.md

 | └── `processed/`               | Cleaned and transformed data ready for loading                        |
 | `etl_all/`                     | ETL scripts and logic used to transform and load data                 |
 | └── `CSVtoMYSQL/`              | Project or script for loading CSV files into a MySQL database         |
+| └── `mysqlTOcsv/`              | Script or tool for exporting data from MySQL to CSV
 | `SQL/`                         | Folder containing SQL scripts and database analysis                   |
 | └── `SQLanalysis.sql`          | SQL script with data exploration or transformation logic              |
 | `README.md`                    | Description of the project and instructions                           |